vacp2p/rfc-index/vac/1/coss.md

-Specifications exist as multiple pages, one page per version, (discussed below in "Branching and Merging"). which may be assigned URIs that include an incremental number.
+Specifications exist as multiple pages, one page per version, (discussed below in "Branching and Merging"). which may be assigned URIs that MAY include an incremental number.

-Thus, we refer to a specification by specifying its domain, number, and short name.
+Thus, we refer to new specifications by specifying its domain and short name.
+The syntax for a new specification reference is:

+    <domain>/project/<shortname>

+For example, this specification is **rfc.vac.dev/vac/COSS**, if the current status is **raw**.

+When awarded **draft** status, a number will be assigned to the specification.
 New versions of the same specification will have new numbers.
 The syntax for a specification reference is:

-    <domain>/spec/<number>/<shortname>
+    <domain>/project/<number>/<shortname>

-For example, this specification is **rfc.vac.dev/spec/1/COSS**.
+For example, this specification is **rfc.vac.dev/vac/1/COSS**.
 The short form **1/COSS** may be used when referring to the specification from other specifications in the same domain.

 Every specification (including branches) carries a different number.